Superman to The Fonz: Vintage lunchbox collection on sale

 “$190.”

-Unfortunately, Karp said, many of the lunchboxes lack the thermos that originally came with them, so those without could draw lower bids as a result.
+Unfortunately, Karp said, many of the lunchboxes lack the Thermos beverage bottles that originally came with them.
+Those without could draw lower bids.

 Karp, 71, reluctantly allowed his sons to bring his auctions into the internet age, and the business takes bids online from anywhere, and by email and phone.
 But he still enjoys his showroom-floor auctions, seeing the competitors watching one another, and the winners who finally emerge after rounds of tense bidding.